-A delegation from World Waternet, in Addis Ababa.
-Water utilities from Adama,
+A delegation from World Waternet, together with representatives from the municipalities of Urk and Groningen, delivered impactful training in Addis Ababa.
+Water utilities from Adama, Shashemene, and Hawassa explored key topics like pricing, maintenance, and safety.

 CoP Social inclusion: Start of Social inclusion focal point within the Blue Deal - Tanah Meijers.